vinaydt/donation-analysis/src/README.md

-This is the directory where your source code would reside.
+This is the directory where source code  resides.

+Please refer to donation-analysis.py